-\begin{proposition} Let $(x,\bar{L}) \in \bbr_+^{n+1} \times \bbr^{(n+1) \times (n+1)}_+$ denote the static incoming external cash flow and nominal liabilities.
-Define a dynamic system over the time period $\bbt = [0,T]$ such that $V(0) \in [0,x]$, $dL(t) = \frac{1}{T}\bar{L}dt$, and $dc(t) = \frac{1}{T}\left(x - V(0) + \bar{L}^\T\vec{1} - \bar{L}\vec{1}\right)dt$.
-The clearing wealths at the terminal time $V(T)$ are equal to those given in the static setting.
-Additionally, no firm will ever recover from distress in the dynamic setting.
-Finally, the first $k$th-order default will occur only after the first $(k-1)$th-order default in the static fictitious default algorithm; in particular, the first firm to become distressed will be a first-order default in the static fictitious default algorithm. \end{proposition} \begin{proof} The fact that the clearing wealths $V(T)$ are equal to the static Eisenberg-Noe clearing wealths (as defined in Proposition~\ref{prop:EN-e}) follows from \eqref{eq:continuous-static} and the logic given in the proof of Lemma~\ref{lemma:limiting}.
-Additionally, since $dc(t)$ is constant in time and firms are beginning in a solvent state, over time the unpaid liabilities may accumulate as a negative factor on bank balance sheets, but there is no outlet to allow for a firm to recover from distress.
-Finally, by definition, a $k$th-order default is only driven into distress through the failure of the $(k-1)$th-order defaults (and \emph{not} solely by the $(k-2)$th-order defaults).
+\begin{proposition} Let $(x,\bar{L}) \in \bbr_+^{n+1} \times \bbr^{(n+1) \times (n+1)}_+$ denote the static external assets and nominal liabilities.
+Define a dynamic system over the time period $\bbt = [0,T]$ such that $V(0) \in [0,x]$, $dL(t) = \frac{1}{T}\bar{L}dt$, and $dx(t) = \frac{1}{T}\left(x - V(0)\right)dt$.
+The clearing cash accounts at the terminal time $V(T)$ are equal to those given in the static setting.
+Additionally, no firm will ever recover from delinquency in the dynamic setting.
+Finally, the first $k$th-order default will become delinquent only after the first $(k-1)$th-order default in the static fictitious default algorithm; in particular, the first firm to become delinquent will be a first-order default in the static fictitious default algorithm. \end{proposition} \begin{proof} The fact that the clearing cash accounts $V(T)$ are equal to the static Eisenberg-Noe clearing cash accounts (as defined in Proposition~\ref{prop:EN-e}) follows from \eqref{eq:continuous-static} (cf.\ \eqref{eq:EN-e} for the static system).
+Additionally, since $dx(t)$ is constant in time and firms are beginning in a solvent state, over time the unpaid liabilities may accumulate as a negative factor on bank balance sheets, but there is no outlet to allow for a firm to recover from delinquency.
+Finally, by definition, a $k$th-order default is only driven into delinquency through the failure of the $(k-1)$th-order defaults (and \emph{not} solely by the $(k-2)$th-order defaults).